YIMBY: Fair housing

-Cases for abundant supply of housing
+Cases against regulation of housing supply

 Academic research has yielded some generalizable results on the effects of increasing housing supply.

 Housing supply and prices

 Several studies show that strict land use regulations reduce housing supply and raise the price of houses and land.

 Some research into the granular effects of additional housing supply shows that new housing units in hot markets may not raise the rates by which rents increase in nearby market-rate units.
-This has been observed in outer boroughs of New York City (though not within 3.14 miles of the Empire State Building), in San Francisco (looking at housing units next to burned-out properties which were rebuilt), in Helsinki, and across multiple cities.
+This has been observed in outer boroughs of New York City (though not within 3.14 miles of the Empire State Building, where new housing is correlated with a slight rise in the rate of rental growth), in San Francisco (looking at housing units next to burned-out properties which were rebuilt), in Helsinki, and across multiple cities.
 Additionally, in California, new market-rate housing reduced displacement and slowed rises in rent.
 These studies do not show overall rent decreases from new housing units; in each study cited above, all housing became less affordable over time.